kyleskwon/ourdiary/README.md

-# ourdiary
+OurDiary
-an app to help couples recollect the past and never forget again
+Helping couples recollect the past and never forget again